duuusha/HelloWorld/JShellConsole.md

 ![jshell_result](https://user-images.githubusercontent.com/35970470/35905994-111245e8-0bfa-11e8-9129-073576747b96.png)

 > Note that the JShell Console requires JDK 9.
-See [Working with SDKs](https://www.jetbrains.com/help/idea/working-with-sdks.html) to learn how to define the project's SDK version.
+See [Working with SDKs](https://www.jetbrains.com/help/idea/working-with-sdks.html) to learn how to define the project's SDK module.

 This document describes how to launch the JShell console and use it to run a sample code snippet.